 This breed is not suited to apartment living.
 He is a large dog who needs lots of space, and his long tail (if not docked) will send things flying!
 He also needs access to a secured yard so that he doesn’t get cabin fever.
 His yard must be secured.
 He can be very protective of his estate, so he needs to be kept under control.
 And it’s also for his protection because it will prevent him from chasing cats blindly across the road.

 If socialized adequately as a pup, he will get along well with other family pets.
 As an anxious dog, he might prefer the canine company for those times when you have to leave him alone.
 What’s better than a Doberman?
 Two, of course!
-He adores children, and he makes an ideal canine sibling for children of all ages.
+He adores children and makes an ideal canine sibling for children of all ages.
 Of course, you need to supervise him around children.
 But his protective nature, love of humans, and calmness in the home make him a treasured pet for all.

 The Doberman Pinscher is a very intelligent dog, and he is also eager to please his master.
 This makes for an almost-perfect combination for training.
 As long as his owners put effort into his training from a very young age, he will be an incredibly obedient pooch.
 But like all dogs, he needs direction, so don’t expect him to become obedient on his own.